BP rally supports Britain's FTSE 100; financials take Swiss hit

 After Thursday’s market turmoil, investors are awaiting a European Central Bank policy meeting next week at which the ECB is widely expected to say it will start buying government bonds with new money.

 Many interpreted the SNB’s decision to scrap the Swiss franc’s three-year-old cap against the euro as a sign it is anticipating just such a tide of euros.
-(Editing by Mark Heinrich)
+(Editing by Andrew Roche)